 - Industry Study (15%)

 - Major Project (60%)

-- Design, Management and Communication
+- o Design, Management and Communication

 - Production

 - Industry Related Manufacturing Technology (25%)

-In the Preliminary course, students must design, develop and construct a minor project of own choice replicating expectations of a major project.
+In the Preliminary course, students must design, develop and construct a number of projects.
 Each project will include a management folio.
 Each project may emphasise different areas of the preliminary course content.
 Students also undertake the study of an individual business within a focus area industry.

-In the HSC course, students design, develop and construct a Major Project of their own choice with a management folio.
+In the HSC course, students design, develop and construct a Major Project with a management folio.
 They will also undertake a study of the overall industry related to the specific focus area industry.